LLM, CFP®, ChFC®, CLU®, RICP®

 The shape of the inter-person relationship & client-planner relationship is dynamic and more human.
 Integrating Financial Psychology (FinPsy) fosters communication and connection, which helps establish trust.
 FinPsy creates an environment of empathy and understanding for the human discovery process that unlocks conversations that inform the financial planning journey across the continuum.
 You can find out where FinPsy fits along the FinPlan process, the tools to activate, and how FinPsy benefits the inter-person and person-planner during challenging periods and promotes aspirational attitudes and outcomes.

 Join Amy in exploring belief systems engrained in the profession, adopted by financial planners, or fed to consumers that have influenced traditional business models and, consequently, many ineffective client experiences that we see today.
 Gain insight about potential paradigm shifts that can help you to break out of old habits and increase the effectiveness and success of work with clients.

 Connecting with a new prospect can be done in many ways, and arguably going deep too fast is not the best way.
 In this presentation advisors will have the opportunity to consider other ways to connect emotionally and motivate prospects to move forward without the need for deep psychological and emotional questions that can actually demotivate a prospect.

 How can you motivate clients to take action by helping them create clear life visions?
 How can you steer the conversations to build natural connections?
 Danika and Diana will guide you with practical and specific ways to have more productive client and prospect conversations, leading to deeper trust and better client relationships.

-Open to all attendees.
+Open to all attendees and attendee guests.
 Badges required for entry.

 Please bring a photo ID for badge pickup or reprint.